For Men: Healthcare Providers Are Good for Your Health

 should ask their healthcare provider about tests for the following:

-every 5 years.
-Men younger than age 35 could benefit from cholesterol testing
+checked regularly—at least every 5 years.
+Men younger than age 35 could benefit

-or high blood pressure.
-They should also have this test if they notice signs
+cholesterol or high blood pressure.
+They should also have this test if they notice

 and blurred vision.
 Healthy men should get screened every 3 years.
 This should